| Enterprise Information Portal Architecture and

 the meaning and context of business information, and about the

 business actions that have been taken based on the information.
+Subscription Facility The subscription facility is used to control how business

 information viewed through the portal is distributed to business